KevinPayravi/sundance-screenings-2024/README.md

 # sundance-screenings-2024
-Python+Selenium script to extract film screening times for Sundance Film Festival 2024
+This Python + Selenium script extracts in-person film screening times for the 2024 Sundance Film Festival.

+URLs for all 2024 films are in `urls.py`.
+Script is `sundance.py`.